dddrrreee/cs140e-win19/labs/README.md

 ## Overview

-This is a lab-based class.
-We will do two 3-hour labs each week.
-You should be able to complete almost all of the lab in one sitting.

-We try to work directly with primary-sources (mostly: the Broadcom manual and the ARM6 manual, both in the `../docs` directory) since understanding such prose is one of the main super-powers of good systems hackers.

 The labs:

   1. `lab1-blink`: get everyone up to speed and all necessary software installed.
 You do the usual `blink` program by writing your own GPIO implementations based on the Broadcom document GPIO description.